uf-mil/mil/docs/software/getting_started.md

    you should be able to access the Terminal using the nine dots in the bottom left corner to proceed with the rest of the installation.

+#### Option 3: Using Parallels on macOS

+[Parallels Desktop](https://www.parallels.com/) is well-known as the best virtual machine manager for macOS.
+Installing new virtual machines is quick, performance is stellar, and the application comes bundled with a suite of tools to make sharing resources between the virtual machine and macOS painless.
+However, Parallels does cost $39.99/year for students.

+1. Purchase and download Parallels Desktop, linked above.
+If you use Homebrew, you can install the Parallels with `brew install parallels --cask`.

+1. **Do not click "Install Ubuntu Linux" - this will install Ubuntu 22.04, not Ubuntu 20.04!** Instead, download the appropriate `.iso` file linked above.

+1. Choose "Install Windows or another OS from a DVD or image file."
+Select the `.iso` file that you downloaded previously and start up your virtual machine.

+1. You can name your VM whatever you'd like (maybe something related to MIL?).
+   Click on "Configure..." and choose any options in the "Options" tab that you'd like.
+In the "Hardware" tab, use the highest number of processors and highest amount of memory recommended for your computer.

+1. Click "Continue" - this will launch the virtual machine and begin the installation process.

+1. After some time, you should see the Linux boot menu.
+Boot into **Install Ubuntu** or **Ubuntu**, not "Try Ubuntu without installing."
+You can proceed with all default configuration options in the Ubuntu setup page, as you've already partitioned your disk.

+1. Ubuntu will take some time to install.
+Once the installation process is complete, you should be able to access the Terminal using the nine dots in the bottom left corner to proceed with the rest of the installation.

 ## Updating packages

 First, we will refresh the list of packages available for your computer.
 You